Don't Knock! Rowhammer at the Backdoor of DNN Models: Potential Countermeasures

 Possible defense techniques focusing on detecting the attacks on the model weights~\cite{li2020deepdyve,liu2020concurrent,li2021radar,chou2020sentinet} come with an overhead because they need to be deployed together with the model into the machine learning product.

-\paragraph{DeepDyve} Li et al.~\cite{li2020deepdyve} propose \textit{DeepDyve}, a dynamic verification method to mitigate the effect of the transient faults in the inference results.
-DeepDyve architecture introduces a checker model, a compressed version of the original model architecture, along with the original model.
-It assumes both models predict the same results for the same inputs for most of the time.
+\textit{\textbf{DeepDyve~\cite{li2020deepdyve}}} is a dynamic verification method that uses a checker model along with the original model for mitigating the transient faults in the inference.
+It assumes both models predict the same results for the same inputs most of the time.
 When the results of the two models are the same, the result is accepted immediately.
 However, if the results are different, the inference is repeated, and the second result from the original model is accepted.
 DeepDyve assumes the fault in the model is transient and does not appear in consecutive queries.
-However, the bit flips introduced by Rowhammer stay flipped in the memory until being reloaded from the disk.
-Since the transient assumption does not hold, even if a checker model raises an alarm and repeats the inference, the new inference is made by the backdoor injected model and will not be detected.
+However, the bit flips introduced by Rowhammer stay in the memory until being reloaded from the disk.
+Since the transient assumption does not hold, even if a checker model raises an alarm and repeats the inference, the new inference is made by the backdoor-injected model and will not be detected.

-\paragraph{Weight Encoding} Liu et al.~\cite{liu2020concurrent} propose \textit{Weight Encoding} to detect bit-flip attacks to the model weights.
-Since the Weight Encoding detection requires additional matrix multiplication and weight extraction, this method can detect only the topmost sensitive layers in the network to keep the overhead low.
-However, our attack can target all of the layers to inject a backdoor.
-Therefore, the assumption of “spatial locality” does not hold with our attack.
-Since the implementation is not public, we could not reproduce the detection rates but using the overhead numbers in~\cite{liu2020concurrent} for ResNet-34, we estimate the time and storage overhead of Weight Encoding-based detection against our CFT+BR attack.
-Since the time complexity of weight encoding $d_j = r(y_j), y_j=$ $\phi (\sum_{i=0}^{N-1} B_i \cdot K_{ij})$ is $O(N^2)$, where $B$ is $Z^N$ and $K$ is $R^{NxM}$, the estimated execution time overhead of the method is 834.27 seconds.
-Since the storage complexity of the Weight Encoding method is linear, the storage cost for ResNet34 is estimated as $(0.141 / 8192) \times 21779648 = 374.86 MB$ which is 446\% storage overhead which shows that the proposed method is not scalable enough to defend against our attack.
+\textit{\textbf{Weight Encoding\cite{liu2020concurrent}}} proposes additional matrix multiplication and weight extraction.
+Thus, this method can detect only the topmost sensitive layers in the network to keep the overhead low.
+However, our attack can target all layers to inject a backdoor.
+Therefore, the spatial locality assumption does not hold with our attack.
+Using the overhead numbers in~\cite{liu2020concurrent} for ResNet-34, we estimate the time and storage overhead against our attack.
+Since the time complexity of weight encoding $d_j = r(y_j), y_j=$ $\phi (\sum_{i=0}^{N-1} B_i \cdot K_{ij})$ is $O(N^2)$, where $B$ is $Z^N$, and $K$ is $R^{NxM}$, the estimated execution time overhead of the method is 834.27 seconds.
+Since the storage complexity of the Weight Encoding is linear, the storage cost for ResNet34 is estimated as $(0.141 / 8192) \times 21779648 = 374.86 MB$, which is 446\% storage overhead, showing that the proposed method is not scalable.